Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 22.52.27 UTC
+- WIB: Sabtu, 25 April 2026 23.57.29 UTC
-- WITA: Sabtu, 25 April 2026 23.52.27 UTC
+- WITA: Minggu, 26 April 2026 00.57.29 UTC
-- WIT: Minggu, 26 April 2026 00.52.27 UTC
+- WIT: Minggu, 26 April 2026 01.57.29 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology